verivital/SemanticSegmentation/matlab/README.md

 # Train the Network

-After completing the above setup.
-Running the script [encoder_decoder.m](encoder_decoder.m) will train a simple [encoder-decoder segmentation network](https://courses.cs.washington.edu/courses/cse576/17sp/notes/Sachin_Talk.pdf).
+Each matlab scripts, will train a segmentation model on the dataset corresponding to the filename.
+Within each file we define the network architechture as well as specify the hyperparameters.

-The script will train and save a network named net.mat to this directory.
-You can play with the hyperparameters in with the above file.
+The [models](models) directory contains the models that we obtained by executing the above scripts.
+To evaluate these models simply load them into matlab and execute any of the evaluate_network scripts.

 # Evaluate the network